How to Choose Your Anchor Chain

-The respectability, the credibility, and the trustworthiness of the manufacturer brand is extremely important, but the same is also true of your chosen retailer because if there is an issue with your purchase, we are both dependent on them to be supportive.
+The respectability, credibility, and trustworthiness of the manufacturer brand are extremely important, but the same is also true of your chosen retailer because if there is an issue with your purchase, you will be dependent on them both to be supportive.

-The Titan brand is upheld by CMP, who are the manufacturers of both Titan chain and the Rocna anchor.
+The Titan brand is upheld by CMP, the manufacturers of both Titan chain and the Rocna anchor.